Chaotic tracial dynamics: Strongly chaotic dynamics

 \subsection{Model building}

 Finally in this section, we show how to construct $\cs$-models that witness prescribed topological dynamical systems at the level of the trace space.

 \begin{theorem} Let $(X,d)$ be a compact, connected Riemannian manifold.
-Then, there exists a separable, simple, unital, nuclear, $\js$-stable, projectionless $\cs$-algebra $A$ that has trivial tracial pairing and satisfies the UCT, such that $\partial_e(T(A))\cong X$ and $\{a \mid \hat a \in \lip(X,d)\}$ is dense in $A_{sa}$. \end{theorem}
+Then, there exists a separable, simple, unital, nuclear, $\js$-stable, projectionless $\cs$-algebra $A$ that has trivial tracial pairing and satisfies the UCT such that $\partial_e(T(A))\cong X$ and $\{a \mid \hat a \in \lip(X,d)\}$ is dense in $A_{sa}$. \end{theorem}

-\begin{proof} The construction is exactly as in \cite[\S5.4]{Jacelon:2021vc}, except with dimension drop algebras (over the interval) replaced by generalised dimension drop algebras (over $X$), in the sense of \cite{Toms:2007fj, Lin:2010tp}.
+\begin{proof} The construction is based on that of \cite[\S4.4]{Jacelon:2021vc}, with dimension drop algebras (over the interval) replaced by generalised dimension drop algebras (over $X$), in the sense of \cite{Toms:2007fj, Lin:2010tp}.
 Specifically, fix $x_0,x_1\in X$ with $d(x_0,x_1)=\diam X$ and for coprime $p,q\in\nn$ define